nshkrdotcom/perimeter/docs/PERIMETER_CACHING_STRATEGIES.md

-# Boundary Library Caching Strategies
+# Perimeter Library Caching Strategies

 ## Overview

-This document outlines caching strategies for the `boundary` library to ensure minimal performance overhead while maintaining correctness.
-The caching system is designed to optimize repeated validations without sacrificing the safety guarantees of the defensive boundary pattern.
+This document outlines caching strategies for the `perimeter` library to ensure minimal performance overhead while maintaining correctness.
+The caching system is designed to optimize repeated validations without sacrificing the safety guarantees of the defensive perimeter pattern.

 ## Core Caching Principles